 Why does Windows Defender show the error message?

-However, sometimes, even if you don’t have any antivirus software installed, Windows Defender may still show the message “You’re using other antivirus providers” and tells you that “Real-time protection is off, leaving your device vulnerable“.
+But what if you really don’t have any other antivirus installed?
+You would sometimes still see the “You’re using other antivirus providers” message along with a warning that says “Real-time protection is off, leaving your device vulnerable“.

 Also see: Windows Defender Security Center Service Missing Windows 11/10